dfairburn/tp/README.md

 // the data body to be sent with the HTTP request
 ```

-Templates are made using Go's template package https://pkg.go.dev/text/template.
+Templates are made using [Go's template package](https://pkg.go.dev/text/template).
 As you can see from the example below,
 there are some [variables](#variables) that are captured within curly braces.
 Variables are defined in yaml files that are given as
 an input flag, or defined by config.
 You may also provide command-line overrides of specific variables.